Life-Size: Production

 The film was made-for-television.
-Lohan didn't have to audition for the role of Casey Stuart, the girl whose doll comes to life.
-The producers offered her the role following her successful film debut in The Parent Trap (1998) as a part of a three-picture contract with The Walt Disney Company.
+Lohan was given the role of Casey Stuart following her successful film debut in The Parent Trap (1998) as a part of a three-picture contract with The Walt Disney Company.
 Banks was given the role of Eve, the doll that is magically transformed into a live woman during Casey's attempt to bring her mother back to life.
 Costume designer Maya Mani said, "It was a joy to work with Tyra because she knows how to wear clothes.
 No matter what we put on her, she could carry it off."
 Lohan and Banks were paired for a screen test at the Plaza Hotel in New York City before production started.
 Lohan's siblings Michael, Aliana and Dakota appear in uncredited cameos cheering in the football stands.
 Stephanie Moore came up with the idea of a doll coming to life and collaborated with the director, Mark Rosman, on the script for the film.
 ABC was very interested in acquiring the project, but Disney asked for a rewrite of the original ending which saw Eve becoming a human and marrying Casey's father.

 Pre-production began in the summer of 1999 and filming began in October 1999, taking place for three weeks in Vancouver, British Columbia.
-There are British Columbia flags on the license plate of Casey's father Ben, but the province text is replaced with "Evergreen State" for the movie.
+British Columbia flags remained on the license plate of Casey's father Ben, but the province text is replaced with "Evergreen State" for the movie.
 The toy store used in the film is called Kaboodles, which is the real store's name located in Point Grey.
-The film starts with a commercial for the Eve doll with production designer David Fischer deliberately going for a Jetsons-inspired 1950s retro look.
+The commercial for the Eve doll at the beginning of the film was created with production designer David Fischer deliberately going for a Jetsons-inspired 1950s retro look.
 Life-Size was slated to premiere as a part of ABC's The Wonderful World of Disney on February 27, 2000, but was delayed by one week, and later released on March 5.